stevenjlho/leetcode/solutions/128. Longest Consecutive Sequence/README.md

 ## Approach

 1. If `nums` is empty, immediately return 0 as there are no elements to form a sequence.
-2. Start with a variable `longest` set to 1, which will hold the length of the longest consecutive sequence.
+2. Start with a variable `longest` set to 0, which will hold the length of the longest consecutive sequence.
-3. `numSet` is created from `nums` to facilitate quick lookups and eliminate duplicates.
+3. Convert the array to a Set to remove duplicates and allow for O(1) lookups.
-4. Iterate through each unique number in `nums`.
+4. Iterate through each unique number in `numSet`.
    - Check if `num - 1` is not in the set.
 If it's not, `num` is potentially the start of a new sequence.
-   - Initialize `curLongest` to `1` for the current sequence.
+   - If it's the start, initialize `length` to `1` for the current sequence.
+Incrementally check for the presence of each subsequent number in the sequence (`num + length`) and increase the `length` counter for each found.
-   - Use a `while` loop to increment `curLongest` as long as `num + curLongest` exists in `numSet`.
-   - Update `longest` if `curLongest` is greater than the current `longest`.
+   - After counting the sequence length for a starting number, compare it with `longest` and update `longest` if the current sequence is longer.
 5. After iterating through the set, return `longest` as the length of the longest consecutive sequence.

 ## Complexity

 - Time complexity: O(N), where N is the number of elements in `nums`.
 Each element is visited once, and the set operations (creation and lookups) are O(1).
-- Space complexity: O(N) for the set.
-In the worst case, if all elements are unique, the set contains N elements.
+- Space complexity: O(N) for the Set that stores all unique elements of the array.

 ## Code